-"Arabitol GLOBAL TRADING" is a deceptive email, claiming that recipients need to confirm a new order.
-This is a phishing scam, designed to steal recipients' email credentials (i.e. log-ins and passwords), thereby allowing the scammers full control over the mail account.
-This could potentially endanger other accounts as well, which are associated with the stolen email.
+"Arabitol GLOBAL TRADING" is a deceptive email claiming that recipients need to confirm a "new order".
+This is a phishing scam designed to steal recipients' email credentials (i.e., log-ins and passwords) thereby allowing scammers to gain full control over the email account.
+This could potentially endanger other accounts associated with the stolen email account.

 |Name||Arabitol GLOBAL TRADING Email Scam|

 |Fake Claim||Scam claims recipients need to quote the product as listed in the attached document.|